 Why not create a goal focused on this?
 It cannot be measured precisely, but neither can a lot of other SDG targets, such as “Enhance policy coherence for sustainable development.”
 One indicator of autonomy would be the percentages of income a government receives from certain sources: taxes on citizens and locally-owned businesses; taxes on foreign-owned businesses; loans; aid; and sale of natural resources.
 This data won’t immediately change anything, but it would offer helpful insight about who’s paying the piper, and what tune we’re likely to hear.

 Corporate abuse.
-Western-owned mining companies spew toxic waste into the air and water in countries where a weak government gets a small cut of the proceeds, but the villagers just get sick.
+Western- (and, increasingly, Chinese-) owned mining companies spew toxic waste into the air and water in countries where a weak government gets a small cut of the proceeds, but the villagers just get sick.
 Nestlé continues to endanger babies with its aggressive marketing of baby formula.
 In a world with growing water shortages, Coca-Cola uses ten liters of water a day for every person on earth.
 But the U.N. is not about to threaten these corporate giants.
 It simply calls for clean drinking water for all, encourages women to breastfeed, and ignores the systemic obstacles to these goals.

 Environmental goals with teeth.
 Many experts believe that climate change poses the single greatest threat to development and quality of life in developing regions.
-The SDGs cannot ignore this one.
+The Global Goals cannot ignore this one.
 Instead, they present toothless feel-good targets, such as: “Integrate climate change measures into national policies, strategies and planning.”